OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/NPCs/Westruun/Illvara Tevric.md

 - From [[Westruun]]
-- Guild master of the trader's guild
+- Guild master of the Trader's guild
 - Part of the [[Council of Westruun]]